top of page

 Ways to Water

-Drip Irrigation - Drip or trickle irrigation is one of the most effective and water-efficient methods of watering.
+• Drip Irrigation - Drip or trickle irrigation is one of the most effective and water-efficient methods of watering.
 The system discharges small quantities of water on a regular basis directly to the root zone under a tree or shrub.
-Very little water is lost to the air through evaporation.
+Very little water is lost through evaporation.

-"Gator Bags" - Tree watering bags placed at the base of newly planted trees and shrubs provide a slow method of delivering water to the roots.
+• "Gator Bags" - Tree watering bags placed at the base of newly planted trees and shrubs provide a slow method of delivering water to the roots.
 They are often used by commercial landscapers but are available for retail customers here at our store.
-Check it out on our products page.
-A five-gallon bucket with a few small holes drilled into the bottom will work similarly to a tree watering bag.
-Fill the bucket and walk away!
-Allow the water to trickle onto the root area slowly.
+A five-gallon bucket with one or two small holes drilled into the bottom will work similarly to a tree watering bag.
+The name of the game for these options is fill and walk away!

-Sprinklers - While not the most recommended or preferred option by McKinley Garden Center for newly planted trees and shrubs, Sprinklers can be portable and moved around the landscape as needed or they can be permanently-installed systems.
+• Sprinklers - While not our most recommended or preferred option for newly planted trees and shrubs, sprinklers can be portable and moved around the landscape as needed or they can be permanently-installed systems.
 The uniformity of watering depends on the type of sprinklers used, water pressure, and wind conditions.
-Closely monitor watering patterns to make sure targeted plants receive adequate water and to check that water is not running onto hard surfaces like sidewalks and driveways where it will be wasted.
-Overhead watering by showering the foliage can also increase disease problems, especially if the water sits on the leaves for a prolonged period of time and/or overnight.
+Closely monitor watering patterns to make sure targeted plants receive adequate water.
+Overhead watering by showering the foliage instead of the root zone can also increase disease problems, especially if the water sits on the leaves for a prolonged period of time and/or overnight.

 Watering Tips & Info

 Watering in the mornings gives plants a chance to absorb the moisture before the hot sun or strong winds evaporate the water.
 It also allows the leaves to dry before evening.
-Frequent wet foliage during the night can lead to fungal diseases.
+Remember that frequent wet foliage during the night can lead to fungal diseases.

 The best way to water is to apply it at a rate that the soil will absorb without runoff.
-This allows the water to penetrate deeply into the soil and will help your plants to grow deep root systems as the roots will chase the water downward into the moist soil below.
+This allows the water to penetrate deeply into the soil and will help your plants to grow deep and strong root systems creating fuller and more resilient plants.

 Trees or shrubs that have needles or leaves that remain green on the plant through the winter should be deeply watered in the fall before the ground freezes if precipitation has been insufficient.
 Evergreens continue to lose water during the winter, especially when the temperature is above 40°F and on sunny, windy days.
 If the soil is dry, the plants may become desiccated, turn brown, and die, even if those symptoms don’t become obvious until spring.